ballerina-guides/integration-tutorials/transform-message-formats/README.md

 > final http:Client hospitalServiceEP = new (hospitalServiceUrl);
 >```

-5. Use the data-mapper to define the `transform` function which transform the payload from `HospitalReservation` to `ReservationRequest`.
+5. Use the data-mapper to define the `transform` function which transform the payload from `HealthcareReservation` to `HospitalReservation`.

     Follow the guide shown below to create the `transform` function.